 Recovery updates.
 I hope you are benefitting from our new web pages, Regional Response to the American Recovery and Reinvestment Plan, and the related email updates.
 Late yesterday, the U.S. House and Senate conference report was posted.
 See AMPO for a summary of the USDOT appropriations.
 Click here for the list of $693 million in "shovel ready" stimulus projects posted today by IDOT for letting in April.
 They also issued a draft Statewide Transportation Improvement Program addendum pertaining to non-MPO areas.
 The Chicago Tribune is reporting that IDOT Secretary Milton Sees advised the General Assembly that Illinois could lose half of the stimulus funding for roads and bridges if the State doesn't provide initial funding to get the projects started.
-SPECIAL REMINDER.

 Olympic bid book.
 Chicago 2016 submitted their bid book, which describes Chicago's Olympic plans.

 New DRI draft.
 At its February 11 meeting, the Programming Coordinating Committee reviewed a new draft DRI Process for CMAP.
 The new draft DRI Process is substantially different than that released for public comment last fall.
 The Committee directed staff to release the new draft (including some minor corrections and modifications) for a 45 day public comment period.
 The new public comment draft will be posted next week.

 Planning magazine.
 The American Planning Association's national magazine has an article about CN's purchase of the EJ&E.